 After assessing how much you’ve retained, reflect on what worked and what didn’t.
 Then, refine your game plan for more success next time.

 It would be magical if learning styles were a silver bullet for learning.
 I’d love to be able to say I’m a visual learner and then be able to recall every single piece of information just by seeing it represented visually.
 Unfortunately, that’s not at all how learning styles work.

 Learning is complex and messy.
 Just because we prefer one learning style doesn’t mean it helps us learn better.
 What we really need to do is experiment with all the learning styles and try to match the right learning styles with each specific task.

-More Tips for When You’re an Auditory Learner
+More Tips for Auditory Learners